-Newly created companies are taxed at a 15% tax rate for tax periods starting on or after 1 January 2015, provided that they have been set up after that date, for both the first tax period in which they obtain a profit and the following tax period.
+Newly created companies are taxed at a 15% tax rate for both the first tax period in which they obtain a profit and the following tax period.
 This tax rate is not applicable to companies that, by law, are considered equity companies or to newly created companies that are part of a national or international group.

 The reduced rate may also be inapplicable if such business activity was previously carried out by a related entity or individual.